openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 .. _Pages_g:

-**Pages**
+**pages**

   Pages organize course materials into categories that learners select in the learning management system.
 Pages provide access to the course content and to tools and uploaded files that supplement the course.
 Links to each page appear in the course material navigation bar.

   For more information, see :ref:`partnercoursestaff:Adding Pages to a Course`.

-**Partner Manager**
+.. _PAL:

+**PAL**

+  Phrase alternating line.
+The PAL standard is a color encoding system for analog videos.
+It is used in locations such as Brazil, Australia, south Asia, most of Africa, and western Europe.

+**partner manager**

   Each EdX partner institution has an edX partner manager.
 The partner manager is the primary contact for the institution's course teams.

-**Pre-Roll Video**
+**pre-roll video**

   A short video file that plays before the video component selected by the learner.
 Pre-roll videos play automatically, on an infrequent schedule.

   For more information, see :ref:`partnercoursestaff:Adding a PreRoll Video`.

 .. _Preview Mode:

-**Preview Mode**
+**preview mode**

   A view that allows you to see all the units of your course as learners see them, regardless of the unit status and regardless of whether the release